 HOW TO SAVE MONEY ON CAR INSURANCE

-I requested online quotes with three other insurance companies.
+I requested online quotes from three of the best car insurance companies.
 My current rate is better than all of them.
 I am not willing to drop the comprehensive coverage on my car since deer seem to be attracted to cars I drive.

 As an added bonus, I added renter’s insurance to my plan, which results in a discount that covers its cost.
 SCORE!